 Choose your own residence lifestyle: Co-ed, all-male or all-female living, or a Living Learning Community.
 Based on academic interests, LLCs are designed to help you succeed both inside and outside the classroom.

-Bozeman offers a big experience in an easygoing community.
+Bozeman offers a big experience in an active and vibrant community.
 Spend the day on the slopes at nearby Bridger Bowl before grabbing a bite to eat with friends, or head downtown to The Ellen to enjoy community theater, ballet or indie films.
 Whatever your interests, there's always something to check out in and around Bozeman.

 Downtown Bozeman boasts more than 40 restaurants, with everything from cheeseburgers to sushi.